 April 14, 2026 | 3 min ReadThe MarTech mindset: Why the How is more expensive than the What

 Look at the whiteboard behind me.
 It’s covered in boxes, circles and arrows.
-To a CIO or a Marketing Director, this looks like progress.
+To a CIO or a marketing director, this looks like progress.
 It represents clarity.
 It promises efficiency.

 Strategic clarity starts here, but it doesn’t end here.